krauskopf/node-red-contrib-car-bmw/README.md

 * 2023-Feb-12: 0.4.7 - fix "Climate Stop" action, thanks to @amuehlhause
 * 2023-Jul-03: 0.5.0 - Adopt BMW APIv4 to fix http 404, thanks to @jkellerer
 * 2023-Jul-30: 0.5.1 - Update readme with new return values of v4 and release notes
-*                    - Fix retrievel of charging profile and cleanup of source
+                     - Fix retrievel of charging profile and cleanup of source
-*                    - New experimental feature to set charging mode and settings
+                     - New experimental feature to set charging mode and settings
+* 2023-Jul-31: 0.5.2 - Update readme additional information about charging features.
 ```

 ## Credits